gnailuy/gnailuy.com/about.markdown

 Few facts about me:

-* Currently working on the Data Platform at Umeng, with Hadoop/HBase/Spark in daily life
+* Currently working on the Data Platform at Umeng, with Hadoop/HBase/Spark in life
-* C/C++ and Java programmer, knows Go, Python, Bash Script, etc., and have a girlfriend
+* C/C++ and Java/Scala programmer, knows Go, Python, Bash Script, etc., and have a girlfriend
-* Linuxer, Archlinux user
+* Linuxer, one of the many many fans of Archlinux
-* Love Docker
+* I love Docker
-* Chinese native speaker, speaking English, e sto imparando l’italiano
+* Chinese native speaker, speaking English, e sto imparando l'italiano

 [umeng]:    http://www.umeng.com
 [heu]:      http://english.hrbeu.edu.cn